rdmpage/bibliographic-metadata-json/README.md

 ### Multi-lingual

 Frank G. Bennett outlined a way to store multi-lingual information about a reference (e.g., the title may occur in more than one language).
-His descriptions is hard to find, but is in the [wayback machine](https://web.archive.org/web/20150406064709/http://gsl-nagoya-u.net/http/pub/citeproc-doc.html#id36) and below I’ve extracted the relevant section.
+His description is hard to find, but is in the [wayback machine](https://web.archive.org/web/20150406064709/http://gsl-nagoya-u.net/http/pub/citeproc-doc.html#id36) and below I’ve extracted the relevant section.

 [start of extract]